 Whether you have a pine board or a furniture piece made up of pine, start by sanding it down nicely.

-Once you have sanded down the pine completely, apply the Varathane Golden Oak stain to the piece with a rag.
+Once you have sanded down and pre-stained the pine completely, apply the Varathane Golden Oak stain to the piece with a rag.